 When some resorts get into old age, they start looking a little creaky and tired.
-At the glorious Boca Raton Resort in southern Florida, however, the grand dame looks fantastic in her late 80s.
+At the glorious Boca Raton Resort in southern Florida, however, the grand dame looks fantastic in her 90s.

-It always seems to look perfectly beautiful here, no matter what’s new and what’s been added.
+It always seems to look perfectly beautiful at this coastal Florida resort, no matter what’s new and what’s been added.
 This was my second time staying here—the other was five years ago—and it was even better this time around.
 The owners continually invest in improvements and renovations and the most recent was extensive work to the oldest building on the property, $30 million of improvements from the grand lobby up through the rooms originally built in 1926.
 Before that there was a $120 million renovation to the Beach Club and rooms.

 This is a huge resort of more than 1,000 rooms and 2,200 employees, but it seldom feels that way.
 That’s because this is really a collection of buildings under one umbrella and guests are dispersed to different areas and even different swimming pools.
 There’s the main Cloister building, with its Mediterranean and Moorish touches, the Yacht Club beside the marina, the more modern Tower with its panoramic Boca Raton coastline and golf course views, the Bungalows, and the Boca Beach Club.
 Here’s a quick tour for a taste of the variety.